 Commonwealth of Virginia Agricultural Best Management Practice Maintenance share or tax credit.
-The pres to implement a Best Manag sent participant (owner or operator) of gement Practice on the below-referen ance responsibility for a Best Management Practice that received of the property has received funding from the Commonwealth of Virgced land unit.
-In return he/she has agreed to maintain the practice completion of this agreement acknowledges assumption of ginia until responsibility by the new p if the BMP is not maintain participant, including the requirement ed according to state specifications. completion of this agreement acknowledges assumption of t to repay cost-share and tax credit received by the present partici pant Farm Number: Tract Number: Field Number(s): VACS Specification Numb oer: Extent Installed: Or, Contract No PRESENT PARTICI IPANT-NAME AND ADDRESS NEW PARTICIPANT-NAME AND ADDRESS Phone Number: fy that the present participant has transfer tion of this transfer of ownership or lease red to the new participant his or her right and interest in the land unit shold, it is hereby agreed: above BMP for its lifespan in found not to meet state specifi accordance with state specifications, and resent participant under Contract Noto maintain to refund all or part of the cost-share assistance or tax credit if the practic ot properly maintained during its lifespan.
-The new participant agrees to zing maintenance of the BMP. the ce is transfer of the maintenance responsibility.
-Any cost-sharing or assistance licable program rules and regulations of the Virginia Agricultural BMP (SIGNATURE OF PRI ESENT PARTICIPANT) (SIGNATURE OF NEW PARTICIPANT) DATE DATE SSN or Federal Tax II D# SSN or Federal Tax ID# APPROVED BY: District Board member) DATE:(Board Approval Date)
+The present participant (owner or to implement a Best Management Practice on the be r of maintenance responsibility for a Best Management Practice that received cost- coperator) of the property has received funding from the Commonwealth of Virginia elow-referenced land unit.
+In return he/she has agreed to maintain the practice until Completion of this agreement acknowledges assumption of this responsibility by the new participant, including the if the BMP is not maintained according to state spec .
+Completion of this agreement acknowledges assumption of this requirement to repay cost-share and tax credit received by the present participant cifications.
+Farm Number: Tract Number: Field Number(s): VACS Specification Number: Extent Installed: Or, Contract No PRESENT PARTICIPANT-NAME AND AI DDRESS NEW PARTICIPANT-NAME AND ADDRESS - Phone Number: Phone Number: The undersigned hereby certify that the present participal described above.
+In consideration of this transfer of owner nt has transferred to the new participant his or her right and interest in the land unit ership or leasehold, it is hereby agreed: The new participant hereby assumes the duties and obligation above BMP for its lifespan in accordance with state special speci ations of the present participant under Contract No to maintain the ifications, and to refund all or part of the cost-share assistance or tax credit if the practice is removed or not properly maintained during its lifespan.
+The new participant agrees to TheDistrict ackn owledges the transfer of the maintenance responsibility.
+Any cost-sharing or assistance ance with applicable program rules and regulations of the Virginia Agricultural BMP (SIGNATURE OF PRESENT PARTICIPANT) (SIGNATURE OF NEW PARTICIPANT) DATE DATE SSN or Federal Tax ID # SSN or Federal Tax ID# APPROVED BY:(District Board member) DATE: (Board Approval Date)